scriptituk/xfade-easing/README.md

 Easing inserts a transition progress envelope to smooth the effect.

 This is a port of standard easing equations coded as custom xfade expressions.
-It also ports most xfade transitions, some [GL Transitions](https://github.com/gl-transitions/gl-transitions) and other transitions for use in tandem with the easing expressions or alone.
+It also ports most xfade transitions, some [GL Transitions](https://github.com/gl-transitions/gl-transitions) and other transitions for use in tandem with easing or alone.

 Deployment involves setting the xfade `transition` parameter to `custom` and the `expr` parameter to the concaternation of an easing expression and a transition expression.
 Pre-generated [expressions](expr) can be copied verbatim but a CLI [expression generator](#expression-generator-cli-script) is also provided.

+## Example

-### Example: wipedown with cubic easing
+### wipedown with cubic easing

 ![wipedown-cubic](assets/wipedown-cubic.gif)

-#### CLI command
+### CLI command

 ```bash
 ffmpeg -i first.mp4 -i second.mp4 -filter_complex_threads 1 -filter_complex "